 – Include examples of each rule to help guide the reader

-Having explored in Lesson 1 the five features of sentences that are important for understanding sentence structures, in this second lesson we next explore simple sentences such as ‘I like studying’.
+Having explored in Chapter 1 the five features of sentences that are important for understanding sentence structures, in this second chapter we next explore simple sentences such as ‘I like studying’.
 Sentences such as this are as easy to learn and recognise as they sound, and are one of the first structures that any learner of English will practise forming.
 To create simple sentences with accuracy, students must simply remember the following four rules.

 Rule 1: One Subject and One Verb Phrase

-As was explained in Lesson 1, almost all clauses (and therefore all sentence structures) require subjects and verbs.
+As was explained in Chapter 1, almost all clauses (and therefore all sentence structures) require subjects and verbs.
 To recognise how many clauses there are within a sentence, the simplest thing to do is to count how many subjects and main verbs exist.
 Thankfully, because simple sentences require only one clause, this is quick and easy.
 To exemplify this, the following sentences are all simple simply because they contain only one subject and one main verb each:

 Rule 2: One Independent Clause

-As was also explained in Lesson 1, sentences may be comprised of one or many clauses and clauses may be either independent or dependent in type.
+As was also explained in Chapter 1, sentences may be comprised of one or many clauses and clauses may be either independent or dependent in type.
 Simple sentences, however, always contain only one independent clause that has one subject and one main verb.
 The previous expressions ‘I like studying English’ and ‘He practices grammar every day’ are both independent clauses because they can both stand alone as complete thoughts and as complete sentences.
 In other words, when a sentence is made up of one independent clause, then that sentence’s structure is simple.